 Margarites, besides being known for its pottery, boasts one of Rethymno’s most significant landmarks, the Late Minoan Vaulted Grave.
 Dating back to 1350 B.C., this exceptional structure is architecturally remarkable, featuring a lengthy downward passage leading to a circular chamber at the heart of the vault.
 Researchers uncovered the remains of four adults and two children within the grave, indicating that they were members of the upper echelon of society and religious hierarchy.
 While in Margarites, a visit to the village’s oldest church, Saint Ioannis “Theologos,” is recommended.
 In the churchyard, there are graves of some Arkadi heroes.
 The village is full of invigorating energy and breathtaking scenery, and you can indulge in traditional food and drinks while surrendering to the atmosphere.

-Margarites is located 27 kilometers from Rethymno, at 300 m above sea level, near the ancient town of Eleftherna.
+Margarites is located 27 kilometers from Rethymno, near the ancient town of Eleftherna.

 Margarites has Venetian roots and was mentioned by sixteenth-century travellers.
 In the nineteenth century, it was a flourishing town with a centuries-old ceramic tradition that began at least as early as the Ottoman period.